jolicode/symfony2-eventdispatcher-extension/README.md

 - https://github.com/phalcon/zephir/issues/124
 - SegFault... :cry:

 This is a work in progress, tests are red even if the extension compile.
+Also, do not use this in production.
+Yet.
 The goal is to be able to run the phpunit tests from the original component against the extension.

 Install